-Almost one and a half million USD are invested in programs aimed at empowering women who act against hunger in their communities.
+In three years, nearly US $ 4 million has been invested by Stop Hunger in programs designed to support women or groups of women.
 Educating, training, financing and supporting girls and women is critical to creating a sustainable food system that can eradicate hunger!

 Access to education, training and employment

-In order to ensure a regular income for a decent and active life, we therefore give priority to activities transferring expertise, skills acquisition, training and professional integration, always in connection with food.
+In order to ensure a regular income for a decent and active life, we must prioritize activities that transfer expertise, skills, training and professional integration, always in connection with food.
 We also focus on developing work for women to increase their incomes and benefit their families and their communities.

 Food self-sufficiency means to produce food for oneself, one’s family and even one’s community.